BuildWithMatija

 CMS Strategy & Implementation

 Note:This page covers CMS content migrations — moving your posts, pages, assets, and data structures from your current platform to Payload CMS.
-If you're looking for Payload's built-in database schema migration tooling (the payload migrate CLI), that's covered in the Payload documentation.
+If you’re looking for Payload’s built-in database schema migration tooling (the payload migrate CLI), read the guide: Payload CMS Migrations Explained — create, run, rollback, and schema changes.

 Decision Framework